FAQs about Kenya and Mustard Seed Project

 What do children do when they leave your school at 14 years old?

 Our children have had a great start in life.
 We have given them opportunities that just would not have been available to them.
 Two of our girls who have achieved very well in their KCPE exams have a sponsor paying for them to go to high level secondary school.
 Hopefully they will go to university eventually.
 All our children exceeded government expectations for their age including those who had been receiving additional support.
-Some will have gone to secondary school.
-Unfortunately, there will have been some whose parents could not pay for secondary education.
+The Kenyan government has recently made secondary education ‘free’ and compulsory.
+Unfortunately parents are still expected to pay for the feeding programme, books, stationery etc which is very difficult for many parents.
+We try to find donors for our children.

 What special needs have you coped with in your school?